-The schema diagram simplifies the development and understanding of the Relax NG schema files. oXygen offers a side by side presentation of the schema source and diagram.
-The diagram is synchronized in real time with the source editor: selecting an element in the diagram highlights the corresponding element in the source editor, while moving the caret in the source editor changes the selection in the Diagram view.
+The schema diagram simplifies the development and understanding of the Relax NG schema files. oXygen offers a side-by-side presentation of the schema source and diagram.
+The diagram is synchronized in real time with the source editor.
+Selecting an element in the diagram highlights the corresponding element in the source editor, while moving the caret in the source editor changes the selection in the Diagram view.

 The Logical Model view displays a more compact diagram obtained by applying the simplification rules.

-No matter the schema language, the smooth editing and the clear and suggestive rendering make schema editing more fun and easier than ever.
+Regardless of the schema language, the smooth editing and the clear and suggestive rendering make schema editing more fun and easier than ever.

 The Visual Relax NG Schema Editor is integrated in the oXygen standalone distribution and the Eclipse IDE plugin.
 It is activated when opening an RNG (Relax NG XML Syntax) file.

 Editing actions are available in the Full Model view allowing the addition of new child or sibling elements on the fly so that the schema remains valid.

 You can easily change the font used for the diagram, and you can also make the diagrams smaller or larger, depending on the zoom settings available in Options / Preferences / Editor / Edit modes / Schema Design.
 These settings are used when the diagram is printed.